solana-foundation/solana-improvement-documents/proposals/0149-migrate-snapshot-epoch-stakes.md

 2. Enable serializing epoch stakes to the new field and phase out the old field

-During the first phase, validator software will be updated to attempt to deserialize the new epoch stakes field appended at the end of the bank snapshot.
-If the field doesn't exist, validators will continue using the old deserialized field.
-If the new epoch stakes field is deserialized successfully, the epoch stakes entries from this field will be merged with entries from the old field.
+During the first phase, validator software will be updated to attempt to deserialize the new epoch stakes field appended at the end of the bank snapshot and merge those entries with the epoch stakes entries deserialized from the old epoch stakes field.
+If the field doesn't exist, validators can assume that all epoch stakes entries are serialized in the old deserialized field.

 During the second phase, validator software will be updated to start serializing epoch stakes entries to the new epoch stakes field.
+Note, however, that there will still potentially be some epoch stake entries that are incompatible with the new epoch stakes field that must still be serialized to the old epoch stakes field.

-Note, however, that there are 3 different epoch stakes entry variants:
+There are 3 different epoch stakes entry variants:

-1. Entries created during epoch boundaries which have full stake account data
+1. Entries created during epoch boundaries which have _full_ stake account data
 2. Entries deserialized from the old snapshot epoch stakes field which only have stake delegation state.
 3. Entries deserialized from the new snapshot epoch stakes field which have full